 Cut up your credit cards

 If you’re truly struggling to stop using the cards, you may need to take more intense action which would be putting them through the shredder.
+A spending freeze on credit will be worth your while.

 4 Tips to help you be mindful with spending money